Spring has sprung! So today, I’m excited to show you how to build a planter box.

 Don’t you just love how my Hibiscus looks in there.
 I can’t wait until it blooms in just a few days.
 It’s sooo close!

 Start by downloading Ana’s plans (here).
-You’ll use wood glue and staples (or nails or screws, but staples were the quickest for me) to attach your cedar boards to your 1×3’s.
+You’ll use wood glue and screws to attach your cedar boards to your 1×3’s.
 So you’ll end up with 4 of these panels.

 Then you’ll drill pocket holes in all of your panels.
 I used my Kreg Jig for this.
 I have used my Kreg Jig so often lately, I love it.
 You’ll attach your 2×2’s to the side of two of your panels. (note: if you are adding the frame to the top of your planter box, like I did, you’ll cut your 2×2’s at 21 inches and make sure they’re flush with the top of your panels- this is different than Ana’s plan.
 It’ll all make sense in a few steps).

 Here’s where my plans differ from Ana’s.
 I had a hard time getting my planter square, so I used these shelf brackets to get it to stay stong and square.
 I used 2 of these brackets, on opposite corners of my planter.
 Once it’s assembled, you can use this for a shelf, just put a piece of plywood on the brackets to hold your pot or dirt.

 And, you’ll also notice in the photo below that I ended up using some 1 1/4 inch grabber screws to reinforce my staples on my side panels.
 I did this because I was worried that in the weather, the staples and glue might not hold as strong as I’d like, so I wanted some extra reinforcements.